tc39/source-map/proposals/debug-id.md

 ## Background

-Source maps play a crucial role in debugging by providing a mapping between the minified code and the original source code.
+Source maps play a crucial role in debugging by providing a mapping between generated code and the original source code.
 However, the current source map specification lacks important properties such as self-describing and self-identifying capabilities for both the generated code as well as the source map.
 This results in a subpar user experience and numerous